adityarahul10/swiggy-restaurant-performance-analysis/README.md

 ## ⭐ Project Highlights

-- ✔ Performed comprehensive Data Quality Assessment before analysis.
-- ✔ Conducted Exploratory Data Analysis (EDA) to answer key business questions.
-- ✔ Used Advanced SQL techniques including CTEs and Window Functions.
+- Performed data quality assessment covering missing values, invalid prices, and duplicate records.
+- Conducted exploratory and advanced SQL analysis across 8,680 restaurant records.
+- Used CTEs, window functions, conditional logic, and statistical measures for analysis.
+- Evaluated relationships between pricing, ratings, and delivery time using correlation analysis.
-- ✔ Developed business-focused KPIs to measure platform performance.
+- Developed business-focused KPIs and two interactive Power BI dashboards.
-- ✔ Performed statistical analysis using mean, median, and standard deviation.
-- ✔ Identified factors influencing customer satisfaction.
-- ✔ Generated actionable business recommendations.
+- Translated analytical findings into business insights and recommendations.
-- ✔ Designed as an end-to-end Data Analytics case study.

 ## 🔬 Methodology

-- **Business Understanding** – Defined the business problem and objectives.
+1. **Business Understanding** – Defined the business questions and analytical objectives.

-- **Data Quality Assessment** – Identified and cleaned missing, duplicate, and invalid records.
+2. **Data Quality Assessment** – Checked missing values, invalid prices, duplicates, and data consistency.

-- **Exploratory Data Analysis** – Analyzed ratings, pricing, cuisines, and delivery performance using SQL.
+3. **Exploratory Data Analysis** – Analyzed restaurant distribution, ratings, pricing, cuisines, and delivery performance.

+4. **Advanced SQL Analysis** – Used CTEs, joins, window functions, ranking, segmentation, and aggregation to answer business questions.

+5. **Statistical Analysis** – Evaluated descriptive statistics and correlations between pricing, ratings, and delivery time.

-- **KPI Development** – Created business KPIs to measure restaurant performance.
+6. **KPI Development** – Defined platform and restaurant performance metrics.

-- **Dashboard Development** – Built two interactive Power BI dashboards.
+7. **Power BI Development** – Built two interactive dashboards for executive and restaurant-level analysis.

-- **Business Insights** – Generated actionable insights and recommendations.
+8. **Business Interpretation** – Converted analytical findings into practical recommendations while distinguishing association from causation.

 ## 🧠 Skills Demonstrated

-**SQL:** Data Cleaning, Data Quality Assessment, Joins, CTEs, Window Functions, Aggregate Functions, CASE Statements, Exploratory Data Analysis (EDA), KPI Development
+**SQL:** Data Cleaning, Data Quality Assessment, Joins, CTEs, Window Functions, CASE Statements, Aggregate Functions, Ranking, Exploratory Data Analysis, KPI Development

+**Statistics:** Descriptive Statistics, Correlation Analysis, Distribution Analysis

-**Power BI:** DAX, Calculated Columns, Data Modeling, Interactive Dashboards, KPI Design, Conditional Formatting, Data Visualization
+**Power BI:** DAX, Calculated Columns, Data Modeling, Interactive Dashboards, Conditional Formatting, KPI Design, Data Visualization

-**Business Analysis:** Business Problem Solving, Business Insights, Restaurant Performance Analysis, Customer Satisfaction Analysis, Pricing Analysis, Delivery Performance Analysis
+**Business Analysis:** Business Problem Solving, Performance Analysis, Customer Satisfaction Analysis, Pricing Analysis, Delivery Performance Analysis

-**Tools:** SQL Server, Power BI Desktop, Git, GitHub
+**Tools:** SQL Server, SSMS, Power BI Desktop, Git, GitHub

 ## 📈 Key Business Insights

-- 📍 Kolkata has the highest restaurant concentration but also the slowest average delivery time.
+- **Kolkata** has the highest restaurant concentration with 1,346 restaurants, but also the slowest average delivery time at 68 minutes.

-- ⭐ Chennai achieved the highest average customer rating among all cities.
+- **Chennai** has the highest city-level average rating at 3.78 across 1,106 restaurants.

-- 🚚 Faster deliveries are associated with higher customer ratings.
-- 💰 Premium-priced restaurants consistently received better customer ratings.
-- 🍦 Specialty food brands (Ice Cream, Bakery, Coffee, Desserts) significantly outperformed mass-market cuisines.
-- ❤️ Hyderabad generated the highest customer engagement despite having fewer restaurants than Kolkata.
-- 📊 Customer ratings remained relatively consistent, while restaurant pricing showed high variability.
+- Restaurants with **fast delivery (<40 minutes)** have the highest average rating at 3.82, compared with 3.64 for medium delivery and 3.58 for slow delivery.

+- The relationship between **delivery time and rating is weakly negative (r = -0.1467)**, indicating an association rather than a causal effect.

+- **High-priced restaurants** have an average rating of 3.79 compared with 3.66 for low-priced and 3.61 for medium-priced restaurants.

+- The relationship between **price and rating is weakly positive (r = 0.1135)**, suggesting that price alone is not a strong predictor of customer ratings.

+- Customer engagement is concentrated among a relatively small group of highly reviewed restaurants, highlighting the importance of reputation and review volume.

 ## 💡 Business Recommendations

-Based on the analysis, the following recommendations are proposed:

-- 🚚 Improve delivery efficiency in Kolkata to reduce delivery time and enhance customer satisfaction.
+- **Prioritize delivery efficiency in Kolkata**, where average delivery time is the highest among the analyzed cities.

-- 🍦 Increase the visibility of high-performing specialty food categories such as Ice Cream, Bakery, Coffee, and Desserts.
-- ⭐ Encourage restaurants to achieve faster delivery through operational improvements and delivery partner optimization.
-- 📚 Study operational practices of top-performing restaurants and replicate successful strategies across lower-performing restaurants.
-- 🌆 Replicate Chennai's operational success in cities with lower customer satisfaction.
-- 📈 Focus business expansion on high-engagement markets such as Hyderabad.
+- **Benchmark high-performing cities such as Chennai** to identify operational practices that could be applied to lower-rated markets.

+- **Monitor delivery performance alongside customer ratings**, as faster-delivery segments show higher average ratings, although the relationship is not causal based on this analysis.

+- **Avoid relying on price as a primary indicator of customer satisfaction**, given the weak correlation between price and rating.

+- **Identify and study high-engagement restaurants** to understand practices associated with stronger customer participation and review volume.

+- **Use cuisine-level performance analysis** to identify categories with consistently higher customer ratings and evaluate opportunities for targeted promotion.

+## ⚠️ Limitations

+- The dataset is a static restaurant-level dataset and does not contain transaction-level order data.
+- The analysis is cross-sectional and therefore cannot establish causal relationships.
+- Correlation results indicate association, not causation.
+- Restaurant ratings and review counts may reflect historical customer behavior and may not represent current performance.
+- Duplicate records and invalid price values were assessed during data quality analysis; documented assumptions were retained where the dataset did not provide enough information to determine record validity.
+- The dataset does not include customer-level, order-level, or revenue-level information, limiting deeper analysis of customer behavior and financial performance.

 ## ▶️ How to Use This Project